Materials and Processes for Sustainable Energetics

 Degree awarded: Master of Science in Engineering (MSc)

 Workload: 120 ECTS

 Duration: 2 years

-Pre-Requisites: Bachelor’s degree or equivalent in natural sciences or engineering
+Pre-Requisites: Bachelor's degree in natural sciences or in technical field

 The programme offers a new and unique approach to energy issues and does not teach how to produce more energy but how to use energy more efficiently!
 The curriculum provides education in alternative energy materials science and engineering with a strong technology component with specialisations on either materials or processes in sustainable energetics.
 The goal of this programme is to educate specialists who are able to design, develop and improve materials for use in sustainable energy systems.